consequently/consequently-hugo/content/news/2017/twelve-things-i-love.md

 +++
 date = "2017-09-04T20:21:54+11:00"
 title = "Twelve things I love about philosophical logic" description = "I love working in philosophical logic.
-In this post I introduce a series of posts where I try to explain how this discipline delights me." largeimage = true image = "images/twelve-things.jpg"
+Here I introduce a series of posts where I try to explain how this discipline delights me." largeimage = true image = "images/twelve-things.jpg"